zephyrproject-rtos/trusted-firmware-m/docs/processes/tfm_design_proposal_process.rst

   change, rework it according to the feedbacks and identify members who would like to participate in the detailed review.
-- When the "short list" of members who are willing to participate in the detailed review is established, set the *Status* field to *Detailed* and push the change to Gerrit.
+- When the "short list" of members who are willing to participate in the detailed review is established, set the *Status* field to *Detailed* if *Status* field is provided and push the change to Gerrit.
 - Add the members of the "short list" to the Gerrit review as reviewers.
 - The detailed discussion then takes place in the Gerrit review and gets recorded there.
   Additional changes are submitted as new commits to the review.
-- When the proposal is accepted, the status field is set to *Accepted*, the change updated and merged.
+- When the proposal is accepted and *Status* field is provided, the *Status* field is set to *Accepted* and update the change then get merged.
-- If at any point the proposal is rejected its status field is set to *Rejected*, and the document is moved to the *rejected design documents* section.

 .. uml::